torben90/Capstone_NF_Waterpumps_Tanzania/README.md

 additional contents:

 * **README.md**
-This file
+This file.
 * **LICENSE**
 * **data**
-folder to store the relevant data
+Folder to store the relevant data.
 * **figures**
-folder to store the figures produced within the project
+Folder to store the figures produced within the project.
 * **maps_folium**
-folder to store html-files of created folium maps
+Folder to store html-files of created folium maps.